Wandalen/wMathModels/README.md

 The mathematical model of the ray.

-The first point marks the beginning of the ray, the second sets the direction.
+The first point is the beginning of the ray, the second sets the direction.
 An instance of the model is stored in vector of any form.

 ```js
 var ray = [ 2, 1, 6, 3 ];